 As I begin to write my new book about heirloom gardens, I am humbled by all that I do not know.
-I am starting with the introduction to each chapter, to determine the character of the design that will follow.
-Writing this chapter on fruits, I found myself thinking back to our ten acre farm where we grew apples and plums, raspberries, strawberries, blueberries, and gooseberries in the kitchen garden.
+I am starting with the introduction to each chapter to determine the character of the design that will follow.
+Writing this chapter on fruits, I found myself thinking back to our ten-acre farm where we grew apples and plums, raspberries, strawberries, blueberries, and gooseberries in the kitchen garden.
 There was always an abundance of summer fruit, free for the picking, and ready for a quick snack or to bake in a pie.
 It was very little effort to plant the trees, and at the time, we thought we would be living there into our old age and would be able to reap the rewards for years to come.

-There are many experts in the world of heirloom fruit, and I have total admiration for those who have dedicated their lives to growing and preserving old time varieties.
+There are many experts in the world of heirloom fruit, and I have total admiration for those who have dedicated their lives to growing and preserving old-time varieties.
 Read this New York Times article to learn more.

 I can only speak from what I know, which is to share thoughts about this lovely old apple tree, whose fruit does not even have a name.
 It is proof that planting a fruit tree in the backyard is an investment in the future.
-It is the best gift you can give to those who follow, and provides not just food for people, yet creates and supports a whole ecosystem, from the roots to the branches to the dropped apples in the fall.
+It is the best gift you can give to those who follow, and provides not just food for people, but creates and supports a whole ecosystem, from the roots to the branches to the dropped apples in the fall.

-Inside the hollowed out core, a small fairy house is in the works, and until recently, a large paper wasp nest hung from the upper branches.
-This heirloom tree is more than the sum of all its apples, it represents a century of change in the apple industry, and in my backyard.
-With grit and grace, I am hopeful that it will endure another decade or two to come.
+Inside the hollowed-out core, a small fairy house is in the works, and until recently, a large paper wasp nest hung from the upper branches.
+This heirloom tree is more than the sum of all its apples, it represents a century of change in the apple industry and in my backyard.
+With its grit and grace, I am hopeful that it will endure another decade or two to come.